On the first test of the Weak Equivalence Principle in low Earth orbit: Conclusions

 \section{Conclusions}

-A space test of the weak equivalence principle in the field of the Earth has enormous potential for a leap forward in precision, by building on a strong driving signal and better instrument isolation in space than in any ground laboratory, hence easier control of systematic effects from local disturbances.
-A satellite test of the WEP has been over 40 years in the making, a number of designs were proposed, one -MICROSCOPE- has made it to flight, and has reported two orders of magnitude improvement over the best laboratory experiments to date\,\cite{MS-PRL2022}.
+A space test of the weak equivalence principle in the field of the Earth has enormous potential for a leap forward in precision, by building on a strong driving signal and better instrument isolation from nearby masses in space than in any ground laboratory, hence easier control of systematic effects from local disturbances (\cite{PerBraginskyPLA2018}).

-This work points at anomalies in the experiment and in the data analysis that need to be addressed for the experiment result to be consolidated, and to help designing a better space test of the future.

-The MICROSCOPE\ experiment appears to be limited by thermal noise from damping in the grounding wires.
-Using the published information\,\cite{CQGspecialissueMS2022} we calculate the PSD for all sessions, and express it in terms of the dominant thermal noise and the physical quantities it depends upon.
-Anomalous jumps are observed in sequential sessions (and even within the same session); the corresponding quality factors vary widely and are sometimes unrealistically high or low.
-We suggest an unstable zero may be the cause of such fluctuations, an issue that would require careful investigation even if the grounding wire were to be replaced by an active discharger.
+A satellite test of the WEP has been over 40 years in the making, a number of designs were proposed, one --\textit{Microscope}-- has made it to flight, and has reported about two orders of magnitude improvement over the best laboratory experiments to date.

+The experiment appears to be limited by thermal noise from internal damping in the grounding wires whose stiffness was predicted incorrectly (by two orders of magnitude) in contrast with previous results from GOCE.
+Once in orbit, in order to reduce the higher level of noise, the spin rate of the satellite was raised to a considerably larger rate than planned, and an unexplained noise jump was oserved.
+We find jumps, up or down, also in sequential sessions at the same spin rate, which are inexplicable on the basis of the current knowledge of internal damping noise and the physical quantities it depends upon.

+We find that voltage fluctuations at sub-$\mu\rm V$ level, coupled to the large bias voltage made necessary by the capacitive control scheme, may cause the detected acceleration to leap in the way revealed by the data, and we suggest a potential cause in erratic patch charge rearrangements leading to an unstable zero.
+An issue to be taken into account regardless of the gold wire.

-The experiment was plagued by a large number of “glitches", anomalous releases of energy, originating in the spacecraft, producing large differential accelerations at the signal frequency and its harmonics.
-We find evidence that the way they were treated (removed and replaced with artificial reconstructed data) leaves extant effects at the critical frequencies that could mimic a violation signal or cancel a real one.
-We suggest that an analysis as successfully employed in the \textit{E\"ot-Wash} laboratory tests, would be tolerant of the missing data without affecting the sensitivity of the experiment.
+The experiment was affected by a large number of glitches, anomalous releases of energy, originating in the spacecraft, producing large acceleration differences at the signal and spin frequencies, their harmonics and their difference.
+We argue the form of such glitches supports the hypothesis they were triggered by cycles of heating and cooling, by the Sun and Earth, of the loose insulation foils.
+We find evidence that the way the glitches were treated --removed and replaced with artificial reconstructed data-- leaves extant effects at the critical frequencies, including the frequency of the signal, that could mimic a violation signal or cancel an effect (systematic error or real signal).
+We argue that an analysis as successfully carried out in the \textit{E\"ot-Wash} laboratory tests would be tolerant of the missing data without affecting the sensitivity of the experiment.